-Most retailers are feeling the pressure to turn their retail green and minimise their carbon footprints.
+Most retailers are feeling the pressure to turn their retail green and minimize their carbon footprints.
 They begin by reducing the energy consumption at their stores or sometimes resize their product packaging.
 Some take a step further and either convert their stores into a green one or come up with a new green store.
 Those retailers that are done with the quick fixes at hand are exploring other areas to go green and save the environment.

 The big retailers and manufacturers have now started focusing on their supply chain and have placed their logistics under the microscope.
 They have understood that efficient supply chains can impel significant sustainability.
 Manufacturers into FMCG are under tremendous pressure to deliver on time, with minimum rejection.
 The lesser the rejection, the lesser is the wastage as well as the lorries on the road.
 Fewer lorries on roads means reduced emission of harmful gases and less polluted environment.
-To minimise rejection the companies are reframing their supply chain management strategies.
+To minimize rejection the companies are reframing their supply chain management strategies.
 In doing so they are directly or indirectly contributing to save the environment.

 Green supply chain management